cdayw/COSC/NETWORKING/Access_Controls.md

 ```
 ## Construct advanced IDS (snort) rules
 ```
+    ** Use ps -elf to check what command started the SNORT daemon

     Common line switches

         -c - to specify a configuration file when running snort